datacamp-content-public/courses-m23-summer-prep-programming/chapter1.md

 Write a Python program that assigns the principal amount of 10000 to variable P, assigns to n the value 12, and assigns to r the interest rate of 8% (0.08).
 Then the program calculates and prints the final amounts after 1, 5 and 10 years.
 Calculate and print the final amount after t years.

 `@hint`
+Do not forget to define variables P, n, r at the beginning of your code for better coding experience and code readability.

 `@pre_exercise_code`
 ```{python}